-I had a external and internal influences in my life telling me I was not worth loving.
+I had an external and internal influence in my life telling me I was not worth loving.
 I began to believe it.
 The emotional abuse I was living with combined with the messages I was seeing almost hourly due to my social media use brought my anxiety to the forefront of my life.

 I stopped fighting.

 I stopped fighting my reactions and began to look at why I was having them.
-Why did I freak out over certain things said to me.
-Why did actions of other people make me feel unworthy.
+Why did I freak out over certain things said to me?
+Why did the actions of other people make me feel unworthy?
 Don't they like me?
 I bet they think I am crazy, ugly, fat, stupid, on and on it went.
 In reality, no one was thinking about me at all.
-The people who where thinking about me did not think those things.
+The people who were thinking about me did not think about those things.
 I was fooling myself to think that I was not worth anyone’s love or respect.

 By taking each feeling and pulling out the why of it I discovered that most of the time it was my incorrect perception that caused me to react with anxiety.